-Noisy neighbours getting on your nerves?
-Find out what is the right course of action and legal reliefs available for homeowners when it comes to neighbourly disputes.
+Are noisy neighbours getting on your nerves?
+Find out what are the right course of action and legal reliefs available for homeowners when it comes to neighbourly disputes.

-Love thy neighbour’ is a pretty simple commandment to follow – it simply means respecting others in your neighbourhood and being considerate with one another.
+Love thy neighbour is a pretty simple commandment to follow – it simply means respecting others in your neighbourhood and being considerate of one another.
 Nevertheless, there are always a few bad apples out there who will test your patience or worse, cause harm to you and your family.

 If you find yourself in a similar bind – for instance, your next-door neighbour’s nightly house parties which are incredibly noisy and are really getting on your nerves.
-But all your attempts to resolve the issue is being ignored, then you should consider getting help from the local authorities or take legal action.
+If all your attempts to resolve the issue are being ignored, then you should consider getting help from the local authorities or taking legal action.

-Approximately 4,000 complaints were lodged by KL residents between 2012 and 2017 with complaints ranging from noisy neighbours to boundary issues. – Statistics from the Kuala Lumpur Commissioner of Buildings (COB) –
+Approximately 4,000 complaints were lodged by KL residents between 2012 and 2017 with complaints ranging from noisy neighbours to boundary issues. – Kuala Lumpur Commissioner of Buildings (COB) –

 Here are the 4 things you should know about bad neighbours, neighbour disputes and how to handle them: